 It’s not that you can never, ever ask how much a job pays, it’s just that it’s considered a no-no in the initial interview phase.
 It’s sort of like when you have a first date and you ask how much the other person earns as soon as she or he says hello.
 It’s rude and makes it seem like you’re only interested in a second date based on annual earnings.
 The employer wants to know that you’re drawn to the job and the company, not just a paycheck.

-Editor's note: You can research your worth using LiveCareer's salary calculator.
-And if you're still re-tooling your resume for other jobs you're applying for, consider putting LiveCareer's free resume builder to use.
+Editor’s note: If you’re still re-tooling your resume for other jobs you’re applying for, consider putting LiveCareer’s free resume builder to use.

 2. “How much vacation do I get?”

 Variations of this include “How many days off do I get?” and “Can I have Friday afternoons off?”
 When you’ve received an offer, then you can ask about time off or other perks (or, even wait to learn about them on your first day or during your first week, in the office).
 Some employers might bring up these issues in a second round of interviews, but don’t ask about vacation until an offer has been extended.